mongoose-os-apps/shelly-homekit/README.md

     * *New:* One link for all device types: `http://A.B.C.D/ota?url=http://shelly.rojer.cloud/update`

     <details>

-      <summary>If that doesn't work (did you remember to update the stock firmware first?), try link for a specific model</summary>
+      <summary>If that doesn't work (did you remember to have the stock firmware at the correct version), try the link for a specific model</summary>

       * Shelly 1: `http://A.B.C.D/ota?url=http://rojer.me/files/shelly/shelly-homekit-Shelly1.zip`